 The damage depends on the virus writer.
 Some cause little disruption such as an unwelcome message on your screen Other cause significant damage such as deleting or amending key system files.

 Traditional viruses that are written to cause damage are thankfully in the minority of malware floating around the Internet today.
-This is because there is no money to be made out of it.
+This is because there is no money to be made from it.
 They are also difficult to clean.
 Most anti-virus programs simply quarantine the infected file and it is up to you to replace it, or remove and re-install the affected software.

 However, some modern forms of malware can be comprised of different malware types.
 For example, Stuxnet is a worm, a rootkit, and a virus.